 The ozone modelling for the Stage 1 airport development predicts a marginal exceedance of the maximum allowable increment level of 1 ppb, based on the average of the 2nd to 4th highest change in daily maximum 1-hour ozone.
-For the longer term airport development, the change in daily maximum 1-hour ozone is significantly above the maximum allowable increment.
+For the long term airport development, the change in daily maximum 1-hour ozone is significantly above the maximum allowable increment.

-Mitigation for ozone impacts should therefore be considered for both the proposed Stage 1 and longer term development and should focus primarily on measures which result in reductions in $NO_x$ emissions, and to a lesser extent VOC emissions.
+Mitigation for ozone impacts should therefore be considered for the proposed Stage 1 development and, if a decision is made to expand the airport beyond Stage 1, for the long term development.
+Mitigation should focus primarily on measures which result in reductions in NO_x emissions and, to a lesser extent, VOC emissions.

 The NSW tiered procedure for ozone assessment requires new or modified facilities located within ozone non-attainment areas to consider best available techniques (BAT) and/or emission offsets when undertaking best management practice (BMP) determinations.
 The effectiveness of any proposed management measures could be quantified in tonnes of emissions reduced, however it is more relevant to consider the resultant reduction in ozone concentrations.
-The sensitivity of ozone concentrations to reductions in NOx and VOCs (i.e., ppb ozone per tonne of emissions) should be evaluated for future years, in particular for the longer term airport development, when total regional NOx emissions may be lower than they are today.
-Therefore a BMP determination should consider both effectiveness in reducing ozone and cost-effectiveness.
+The sensitivity of ozone concentrations to reductions in NO_x and VOCs (i.e., ppb ozone per tonne of emissions) should be evaluated for future years, in particular for the long term airport development, when total regional NO_x emissions may be lower than they are today.
+Therefore, a BMP determination should consider both effectiveness in reducing ozone and cost-effectiveness.

-The largest source of $NO_x$ emissions for the Stage 1 airport development are the external roadways.
-The future operator of the airport would have no operational control over emissions from external roadways and emission reductions from this source would be driven by progressive improvements in emissions standards for on-road vehicles. $NO_x$ emissions from on-road transportation are already projected to decline for future years, as discussed in Section 4.3.2.
+The largest source of NO_x emissions for the Stage 1 airport development are the external roadways.
+The future operator of the airport would have no operational control over emissions from external roadways and emission reductions from this source would be driven by progressive improvements in emissions standards for on-road vehicles.
+NO_x emissions from on-road transportation are already projected to decline for future years, as discussed in Section 4.3.2.
 Emissions from roads have a much wider spatial distribution than sources at the airport which could influence their relative effectiveness in forming ozone.
-The second largest source of $NO_x$ emissions for the Stage 1 airport development is aircraft engines, the majority of which would occur during landing and take-off.
+The second largest source of NO_x emissions for the Stage 1 airport development is aircraft engines, the majority of which would occur during landing and take-off.
 Similar to roadways, the future operator of the airport would have no operational control over emissions from jet engines and emissions reductions would be driven by technological advances, emission standards and aviation jet fuel standards.

-The next largest source of NOx emissions are ground support equipment and auxiliary power units while the aircraft is at the gate.
+The next largest source of NO_x emissions are ground support equipment and auxiliary power units while the aircraft is at the gate.
 EDMS emission estimates presented in this report include APUs powered by jet fuel and diesel and gasoline powered GSE equipment.
 These emissions would be reduced were the airport operator to implement best available technology such as mains powered APUs at airport gates.
-Other emission reduction options for the airport operator to consider, which would have associated benefits in NOx and VOC emissions reduction include:
+Other emission reduction options for the airport operator to consider, which would have associated benefits in NO_x and VOC emissions reduction include: